Capturing beauty and

 EXHIBITIONS

 Broken Boards invites viewers to see with fresh eyes and awaken new possibilities.
-Featuring photographs of broken surfboards, this exhibition highlights the beauty in imperfection while exploring the power of perspective and the insights to be found in adversity.
+It explores resilience—the growing understanding that I no longer need to fear the metaphorical storms because I’m learning how to steer my own ship.
+Featuring photographs of broken surfboards, the exhibition highlights the beauty in imperfection and the way perspective can transform challenge into insight.

 With so many inspiring